SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 ## <a name="features-routines-sa">`ecobee Routines` Smart App User Interface</a>
-The `ecobee Routins` SmartApp provides the ability
+The `ecobee Routines` SmartApp provides the ability

 -----------------------------